 So that we don’t retread the same information, this article serves as a base camp.
 It details attributes of the series, its history, and the planet Eternia.
 Individual writeups may reference specific locations and more in this article.

 This article holds links to all published writeups for this He-man and the Masters of the Universe series.
-Plus a link to the equivalent “base camp” article for She-Ra: Princess of Power.
+Plus a link to the equivalent “base camp” article for She-Ra: Princess of Power once it’ll be published.

 All articles are based only on the Filmation animated series.
 As seen throughout the He-man and She-Ra series (1983 – 1987).